 Is Mexico City Safe to Live In?

 The short answer is yes.
 Although there is a high rate of crime it is isolated to certain areas of the city.
 Expatriates and foreigners living in Mexico city are able to enjoy a high quality of life and live safely within the city boundaries.
 It is recommended that you take precautions as you would in any major city.
 You are advised to learn the language to facilitate communication with the locals.
 Take the time to research safer areas to live and talk with people who have lived in the city for a number of years.

-10 Most Popular Cities for Expatriates in Mexico
+10 Most Popular Communities for Expatriates in Mexico

 - Baja California